 ART 437.
 Digital Media: Typography.
-4 hours.
+4 Hours.

 Advanced course covering the theory and practice of digital media as it applies to topography.
 Students will be introduced to the terminology, concepts, and history of typography, while completing typesetting projects in the contexts of drawn, digital, printed and web-based formats.
-Prerequisite: ART 236 or COM 236 or permission of instructor.
+Course Information: Same as COM 437.
+Prerequisites: ART 236 or COM 236 or permission of instructor.

 ART 441.
 Sculpture III.
-4 hours.
+4 Hours.

 Work in three dimensional media, with emphasis on developing skills in style and direction, using an applied approach to the material.
-Prerequisite: ART 341 or ART 342.
+Course Information: Prerequisite: ART 341 or ART 342.

 ART 442.
 Sculpture IV - Contemporary.
-4 hours.
+4 Hours.

 Contemporary approach, with emphasis on developing skills in style and direction, using the applied approach to the material.
-Prerequisite: ART 342 or equivalent.
+Course Information: Prerequisite: ART 342 or equivalent.